 Basically, it’s not your fault if you don’t have the time or support to practice self-care, but the benefits of self-care can hang around long-term.

-What are the benefits of self-care, and why does self-care matter?
+What are the benefits of self-care, and why does practicing self-care matter?
 Let’s look at 10 different ways that self-care can benefit us.

-1) Self care reduces stress levels
+1) Self care can help reduce stress levels

 The first and most basic way that self-care can benefit us is that it lowers our stress.
 Studies show that a single session of self-care can reduce our cortisol levels by 25%.
 This is a hormonal response to stress that benefits every cell in the body.